jqzhappyhours/Webscraping-Sushi-Restraurants-in-SF/README.md

 - Requests

 # Database
-The scraped information is stored in MySQL database
+The scraped information is stored in MySQL database.